-Deep in the pages of Estonian legend, you will find a creature named Kratt.
-This mythological beast is subservient to the master who creates it out of household items and three drops of blood.
-And as it comes to life, it seeks nothing but work, as the devil within demands the master’s attention.
-However, once the work drys up, the Kratt will have no option but to seek its own entertainment, killing its master before finding another.
-For, the Kratt thrives on attention, its work a mere veil for the evil that lies within.
+Deep in the pages of Estonian legend, you will find a creature named Kratt, a mythical beast subservient to the person who creates it out of household items and three drops of blood.
+The Kratt seeks nothing but work, demanding its master’s attention as it comes to life.
+However, once the work drys up, the Kratt has no option but to seek its own entertainment, kill its master, and find another.

-In mixing classic B-Movie horror with a fascinating if slightly erratic discussion on artificial intelligence and tech, Merivoo’s horror fantasy is bathed in creativity.
-Its story of subservience, tech and community politics wrapped in a bow of delightfully dark comedy.
-And while it may, at times, try too hard to hold its narrative threads together, a series of excellent performances ensure it never loses pace.
-Here, we find fairytales, horror and fantasy mashed up into a unique concoction that straddles young adult horror, satire and gore.
-Its comedy, verging on the Monty Pythonesque as a local priest uses drones to track the elderly.
-While a politician slowly falls into insanity as he desperately seeks to compete with the towns love of Facebook.
+Merivoo mixes classic B-Movie horror with a fascinating if slightly erratic discussion on artificial intelligence and tech in a horror fantasy that is bathed in creativity.
+Here his story of subservience, tech and community politics is wrapped in a bow of dark comedy as the fairytale, horror and fantasy worlds are gloriously mashed into a unique concoction.
+Kratt’s comedy often verges on the Monty Pythonesque, from a local priest who uses drones to track the elderly to a politician slowly falling into insanity as he attempts to compete with Facebook for attention.

-For some, this darkly delicious humour may leave them cold.
-However, for me, Kratt’s satire is not only bonkers but very nearly brilliant.
-It is, therefore, a pity that Kratt’s core messages on tech and A.I. never quite find the dedicated voice they deserve.
-Merivoo seeks to link the mythology of the Kratt with our current reliance on tech and artificial intelligence.
-Here, he aims to connect Kratt’s horror to the rise of the machines in our pockets that answer our every call.
-And while occasionally striking gold in this mission.
-For example, a brilliant scene showing child workers in the developing world powering the A.I. in our phones.
-The overarching dissection of our tech-driven world often feels lost in an ocean of competing ideas.
+For some, this darkly delicious humour may leave them cold; however, for me, Kratt’s satire is not only bonkers but very nearly brilliant in construct.
+It is, therefore, a pity that Kratt’s core messages on tech and A.I. never quite find their voice in the chaos that ensues.
+Here Merivoo attempts to link the mythology of the Kratt with our current social debates on tech and artificial intelligence – the horror of the Kratt, a metaphor for the machines in our pockets.
+However, apart from some genuinely brilliant and creative glimpses, the overarching dissection of our tech-driven world often feels lost in an ocean of competing ideas.